Be confident of medical device market approval

 Since a large number of medical devices will now require Notified Body review and approval, delays in the review and approval process by Notified Body should be expected.
-Therefore, it is recommended that manufacturers of currently approved devices consult with their respective Notified Body to evaluate potential compliance issues and to develop a plan to address them promptly.
+Therefore, it is recommended that manufacturers of currently approved devices consult with their respective Notified Body to plan the steps towards MDR certification.
 Advanced preparation and early action will be key to ensuring a smooth transition to the new requirements.

 Find out more in our frequently asked questions page